jennycodingnow/retro-video-store/ada-project-docs/wave_03.md

 | `count`       | integer | Number of responses to return per page
 | `page_num`    | integer | Page of responses to return

-should be accepted by the following three endpoints:
+should be accepted by the following two endpoints:
 - `GET /customers`
 - `GET /customers/<id>/rentals`